wishwisdom/corda-docs-portal/content/en/platform/corda/4.8/enterprise/cordapps/cordapp-upgradeability.md

 * CorDapp contract attachments are not trusted from remote peers over the p2p network for the purpose of transaction verification.
 A node operator must locally install *all* versions of a Contract attachment to be able to resolve a chain of contract states from its original version.
 The RPC `uploadAttachment` mechanism can be used to achieve this (as well as conventional loading of a CorDapp by installing it in the nodes /cordapp directory).
-See [Installing the CorDapp JAR](cordapp-build-systems.md#cordapp-install-ref) and [CorDapp Contract Attachments](cordapp-build-systems.md#cordapp-contract-attachments-ref) for more information.
+See [Installing the CorDapp `.jar`](cordapp-build-systems.md#cordapp-install-ref) and [CorDapp Contract Attachments](cordapp-build-systems.md#cordapp-contract-attachments-ref) for more information.
 * CorDapp contract attachment classloader isolation has some important side-effects and edge cases to consider:
-* Contract attachments should include all 3rd party library dependencies in the same packaged JAR - we call this a “Fat JAR”, meaning that all dependencies are resolvable by the classloader by only loading a single JAR.
+* Contract attachments should include all 3rd party library dependencies in the same packaged `.jar` - we call this a fat `.jar`, meaning that all dependencies are resolvable by the classloader by only loading a single `.jar`.
-* Contract attachments that depend on other Contract attachments from a different packaged JAR are currently supported in so far as the Attachments Classloader will attempt to resolve any external dependencies from the node’s application classloader.
+* Contract attachments that depend on other Contract attachments from a different packaged `.jar` are currently supported in so far as the Attachments Classloader will attempt to resolve any external dependencies from the node’s application classloader.
 It is thus paramount that dependent Contract
 Attachments are loaded upon node startup from the respective /cordapps directory.